WhiteByteCoding/WhiteBytesMods/README.md

 This README is intentionally generic —
 You don’t need a readme, you need MODS!

-## Highlights

-- Multiple game mods in one repo
-- Contributions Welcome

 ## Supported game versions and mod loaders

 - Minecraft: 1.20.1, soon 26.3, (forge)